Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 A WIMP app has windows (control panels)
 with a bunch of controls laid out spatially within them.
 Controls such as button, text input fields, info displays etc.
 These controls are selected using the pointer (mouse).
+OSs differentiate themselves in the look and feel of thier controls and control panels.
+The conrol panel metaphor used in PC app design
+straigtjackets the app developer in terms of what they can design.

+## Design
 The first question we had to answer was
 would it be possible to design an app's user interface without the use of a pointer
 for on-screen space selection.